Search

 In a spray transfer mode, wire gets melted into fine droplets that get sprayed or misted into the weld joint.
 This is a constant voltage process that uses a high heat input and sends a constant stream of weld metal from the arc to the base material.

-Globular
+3. Globular

 The globular transfer method is similar to the short circuit method.
 An electrode wire arcs and touches the base material.
-However, there is a higher heat input and the wire is heated for a longer period.
+However, there is a higher heat input, and the wire is heated for a longer period.
 This creates a larger weld puddle, which collects at the tip of the gun and drips into the joint.

-Pulse
+4. Pulse spray

 The pulsed spray transfer is similar to the spray arc method but modified to remove potential disadvantages.
 The welder will pulse the voltage many times per second, allowing a droplet to form at the end of the wire that gets pushed across the arc into the puddle.
-It is the most functional and flexible transfer time, but can be the most expensive as it requires a high-end MIG welding machine.
+It is the most functional and flexible transfer time but can be the most expensive as it requires a high-end MIG welding machine.

-What Is MIG Welding Used For?
+What is GMAW Welding Used For?

 • Manufacturing